 There is a wide variety of places to stay both in the town of Lanquin as in the middle of the jungle.
 We opted for the latter and stayed at Utopia Eco Hotel.

-Utopia is a nice eco lodge in the jungle located just a 45min walk or 20 min. pick-up truck ride from Semuc Champey.
+Utopia is a nice eco-lodge in the jungle located just a 45 minutes walk or 20 minutes pick-up truck ride from Semuc Champey.
 We suggest you stay in one of the Coffee Cabanas or Bungalows as it has a greater isolation feel to it and it is much quieter than the dorm and private nooks area.

 Please Note: For mostly any accommodation you book outside of Lanquin, you will be dependent on them for all your meals, drinks and transportation which will put a hole in your pockets as prices will be way higher than usual.
 Also, don’t worry if you haven’t pre-booked your accommodation, as soon as you arrive in Lanquin you will be bombarded by hotel touts looking to get you to go with them.
 Alternatively, you can also take a nice 20 minute walk to town and find a place to stay there for the night.